itsToggle/trakt-scraper/README.md

     - *Everything* in your watchlist (that isnt already in your collection) will be downloaded.
 2. **First Launch**:
     - The main script will ask for the needed inputs on the first start.
 You will need to connect it to Trakt.tv, your Debrid Services, Aria2c and WinRar.
+    - You can find your Real-Debrid API key at: https://real-debrid.com/apitoken
 3. **WebUI Setup**:
     - The Script runs a local WebUI.
 The local server needs a netsh command to function, which is explained in this post here:
     - https://stackoverflow.com/questions/4019466/httplistener-access-denied/4115328.